Resident Small Game Program

 Since 1967, Louisiana's bobwhite quail populations have declined by approximately 75%.
 Louisiana is not the only state where bobwhites have declined precipitously.
 Bobwhite populations across the southeastern U.S. have declined by about 60%.
 This downward trend is not limited to bobwhite quail.
 Other species that require similar habitat such as eastern meadowlark and loggerhead shrike have also exhibited significant population declines.

 There are a variety of programs available through federal and state agencies that provide technical and financial assistance to landowners willing to implement practices beneficial to quail and grassland birds.
-In addition to developing a state plan, the LDWF will be involved in efforts to inform landowners and promote participation in these conservation programs.
+LDWF is involved in efforts to inform landowners and promote participation in these conservation programs.

 Reversing the downward trend in quail and grassland bird populations will not happen overnight.
 This is a long-term venture that will require the commitment and cooperation of numerous organizations, agencies, and most importantly, individual landowners.
-The Louisiana bobwhite recovery plan represents a new approach in Louisiana to addressing the plight of bobwhite quail and grassland birds.
-Participating agencies and organizations will be working together in a coordinated effort to restore the ecosystems and habitat that are home to bobwhite quail and many other species.
+Agencies, organizations and landowners will have to work together in a coordinated effort to restore the ecosystems and habitat that are home to bobwhite quail and many other species.

 A statewide quail population survey (see documents section below) is conducted each fall.
 This survey is used to develop an index to the quail population for various habitat regions throughout Louisiana.
 Approximately forty 19-mile routes are run throughout the state in late October and early November.
 The routes are randomly located in 5 major habitat types.

 To help determine bobwhite quail survival rates, harvest rates, nesting success, habitat use and movements, 178 bobwhites were radio-tagged and 245 were banded over several years on the Sandy Hollow Wildlife Management Area.
 Findings include: